SarahLiaw/lsing_sw/README.md

 ---

 ## Usage Instructions
-To execute the experiments:

-1. Verify that all paths in the configuration files are correctly set.
-2. Navigate to the respective folders (`butterfly/`, `gaussian/`, or `ovarian/`) and execute the experiment scripts provided in each directory.
-Paths are relative to the folder structure.
-3. Modify UMNN parameters (e.g., hidden layers, steps) as needed to explore alternative configurations.

-This repository includes examples of differently parameterized UMNNs to replicate results described in the AAAI'25 submission in prev_exp.

-For detailed experiment configurations (e.g., regularization values, specific UMNN architectures), refer to the **technical appendix** in arxiv.
+This repository includes examples of differently parameterized UMNNs to replicate results described in the AAAI'25 submission.
+For detailed experiment configurations (e.g., regularization values, specific UMNN architectures) in our paper, refer to the **technical appendix** in arxiv.

+### Running an Experiment
+To execute an experiment, follow these steps:

+1. **Ensure Configuration Files Are Correct**:
+   - Modify the paths in the `config.yaml` file to point to the correct dataset files (`training_file`, `validation_file`, `testing_file`) and desired output directory (`results_path`).
+   - Each experiment's script (e.g., `run_butterfly.py`) reads the paths directly from `config.yaml`.

+2. **Run the Experiment Script**:
+   - Navigate to the main project directory.
+   - Run the experiment script using:
+     ```bash
+     python -m experiments.butterfly.run_butterfly
+     ```
+   - Replace `butterfly` with the appropriate experiment name for other experiments (e.g., `gaussian`, `ovarian`).

+3. **Check Results**:
+   - Results, including the precision matrix, model files, and plots, will be saved in a uniquely indexed folder within the `results/` directory (e.g., `results/BF0/` for the first experiment run).
+   - The experiment configuration used for the run is also logged in `log.txt` within the results folder.

+---

+### Modifying Configurations
+The `config.yaml` file allows you to customize parameters for each experiment:

+- **Dataset Paths**:
+  - Update `training_file`, `validation_file`, and `testing_file` to point to your generated `.txt` or `.csv` dataset files.

+- **UMNN Parameters**:
+  - Adjust `hidden_layers`, `num_steps`, and other model-related settings as needed.

+- **Regularization and Training**:
+  - Modify `regularizations`, `learning_rate`, and `max_epochs` to explore alternative setups.

+---

+### Checking Experiment Logs
+After running an experiment, the corresponding `log.txt` file in the results directory will include:

+- The configuration used for the run.
+- Paths to the saved precision matrix, plots, and models.

 ---